PLEEROCK/microframework-rabbit.ts/README.md

     ```

+3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too:

+    `npm install es6-shim --save`

+    you may need to `require("es6-shim");` in your app.

-3. Now you can use [rabbit.ts](https://github.com/PLEEROCK/rabbit.ts) module in your microframework.
+4. Now you can use [rabbit.ts](https://github.com/pleerock/rabbit.ts) module in your microframework.

 ## Todos